shrisawant144/COMMLINK/CommLink/docs/Source_Code_Analysis.md

 ## How to Read This Guide

-This document explains **every important line of code** in the CommLink project.
+This document thoroughly explains **every important line of code** in the CommLink project.
 Think of it as a **guided tour** through the code, where we'll stop at each interesting part and explain what it does and why it matters.

 ### 📖 **Reading Strategy**
 1. **Start with the Big Picture**: Understand what each file does